-At the year-end, the total balances and reserves stood at the increased value of $\pounds 36,077$ .
-Of that total, $\pounds 2,000$ is earmarked for bridge repairs leaving a residual General Reserve balance of $\pounds 34,077$ .
-The residual General Reserve balance equates to over twice the annual precept and revenue spending to the level of recent years and is potentially high.
-Although it was noted that these reserves will be potentially used for repairs to the village hall and a flint wall.
+At the year-end, the total balances and reserves stood at the increased value of £37,122.
+Of that total, £26,000 is earmarked leaving a residual General Reserve balance of £11,122.
+This residual General Reserve balance equates to 6 times non-discretionary expenditure which is within than the guidelines of between three and six months.